Best Scope for 223 Remington – Top 4 Optics in 2023

 Durability

 Waterproof construction.
 Check.
 Multi-coated optics.
 Check.
 Reliable build quality from top to bottom.
 Check.
+I even accidentally dropped the scope during a field trip, and it showed no signs of damage or misalignment.
 You know, for a scope that’s for all intents and purposes considered a budget scope, I couldn’t find any aspect where Bushnell may have cut corners to save money.

 This is one solid scope, and I’m confident that you’ll enjoy it as much as I did.
 Bravo, Bushnell.
 Bravo.